PREPARING YOUR PAPER

 Please do not insert images in the document itself.
 To indicate where you would like figures to appear, insert the image captions at the appropriate locations in the running text.

-Figures can include photographs, illustrations, maps, diagrams, and stills from or links to video clips (please contact the editors for further information if you intend to submit video clips).
+Figures can include photographs, illustrations, maps, diagrams, and stills from or links to video clips – anything for which you have secured the proper permissions to publish.
+Please contact the editors for further information if you intend to submit video clips.

 20 images for regular session papers